Research Ethics Board (REB)

 The Province of British Columbia issued a directive in the Fall of 2014 to public sector organizations to refrain from using Fluid Surveys.
 Please refer to further information at this link.

-All staff, faculty and students of the UNBC community conducting research involving human subjects must do so in accordance with the policies, procedures and regulations of the Safety and Risk Management Department.
+All staff, faculty and students of the UNBC community conducting research involving human participants must do so in accordance with the policies, procedures and regulations of the Safety and Risk Management Department.

 For community-based research, please refer to the Safety Guide for Conducting Community-Based Research at this link.